ksator/automated_junos_show_commands_collection_with_syslog_saltstack/README.md

 ge-0/0/1                down  down
 ```

+The operationnal state moved from up to down.
 The junos device sent a syslog message ```SNMP_TRAP_LINK_DOWN``` to SaltStack.
 SaltStack rans show commands on this device and archived the data collected on a git server.